toliaqat/xenon-wiki/GraphQueryTaskService.md

 ```

 The description above is linked from a different document, the ComputeState that represent the actual compute instance.
 It has:
- * a **parentLink** - link to a parent (to represent nested relationships of a VM running inside a hypervisor host, or public cloud project"
+ * a **parentLink** - link to a parent (to represent nested relationships of a VM running inside a hypervisor host, or public cloud project)
  * a **descriptionLink** - link to the template used to create the compute instance

 An example of a [ComputeState](https://github.com/vmware/photon-model/blob/master/photon-model/src/main/java/com/vmware/photon/controller/model/resources/ComputeService.java#L64)